Newcastle High School for Girls A GSG School

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.

 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.

 All-through school (for example 3-18 years). - An all-through school covers junior and senior education.
 It may start at 3 or 4, or later, and continue through to 16 or 18.
 Some all-through schools set exams at 11 or 13 that pupils must pass to move on.

-Since 2014, Mrs Hilary French MA Oxon MEd PGCE NPQH (50s).
-Was also head since 2006 of Central Newcastle High, which merged with Newcastle upon Tyne Church High in September 2014 to form Newcastle High School for Girls.
-A historian.
-Four years as deputy head at Teesside Prep and HS, followed by five years as head.
-Married to Durham University lecturer with one daughter.
-Welcoming and approachable, she is determined to shrug off any hint of the...
+Since 2014 Mrs Hilary French MA Oxon MEd PGCE NPQH (early 60s).
+Head for 10 years of predecessor Central High, which merged with Newcastle upon Tyne Church High in September 2014 to form Newcastle High School for Girls.

 A pupil at Sacred Heart Grammar School Newcastle, then a brief sortie south to study history at St Anne’s, Oxford, before returning to the north east for teaching qualification and career which began at Thornhill Comprehensive in Sunderland.
 Switched to independent sector at Dame Allan’s School, followed by four years as deputy head at Teesside Prep and High School, then five years as head.